 In connection with the sale of restaurants to franchisees and brand divestitures, we have, in certain cases, guaranteed lease payments.
-As of June 27, 2012 and June 29, 2011, we have outstanding lease guarantees or are secondarily liable for \$142.6 million and \$166.1 million, respectively.
+As of June 26, 2013 and June 27, 2012, we have outstanding lease guarantees or are secondarily liable for \$132.6 million and \$142.6 million, respectively.
 This amount represents the maximum potential liability of future payments under the guarantees.
-These leases have been assigned to the buyers and expire at the end of the respective lease terms, which range from fiscal 2013 through fiscal 2023.
+These leases have been assigned to the buyers and expire at the end of the respective lease terms, which range from fiscal 2014 through fiscal 2024.
 In the event of default, the indemnity and default clauses in our assignment agreements govern our ability to pursue and recover damages incurred.
-No material liabilities have been recorded as of June 27, 2012.
+No material liabilities have been recorded as of June 26, 2013, as the likelihood of default by the buyers on the assignment agreements was deemed to be less than probable.